MojosBeans100/un-petit-jeu-francais/README.md

 ## User stories testing

-### As a business owner:
+### As a website owner:

-* I would like to clearly exhibit what separates my gym from other gyms by showing off our professional and sophisticated gym space
+* I would like to present a short quiz to those interested in learning the French language
-    > There is a large high-resolution picture of one of the gym rooms on the Homepage, which gives a lasting first impression of the ambiance and vibe of the gym
+    >

-* I would like to draw in new members by offering a competitive membership rate and attractive contract terms
+* I would like users to be able to easily play the game without having to load a seperate system or sign up to the website
-    > The Homepage describes a low competitive contract rate, and the membership page reinstates this by listing the contract terms and specific pricing.
-The user has to navigate to another page to find the specific price, taking in more information about the gym
+    >

-* I would like users to know exactly what facilities they will have access to if they visit the gym
+* I would like users to feel like they can return periodically to improve their language skills
-    > The Facilities page clearly lists all gym spaces and equipment
+    >

-* I would like users to feel like they can easily get in contact about any queries
+* I would like users to know where to find suitable learning material
-    > There is contact information in the footer, which is displayed on each page, and there is a separate contact page which reiterates all this information
+    >

 ### As a new user: